open-AIMS/GBR-reef-guidance-assessment/README.md

 $ julia --project=..
 ```

-Scripts are labelled by their expected run order, and are written to be as stand-alone as
+Scripts are labelled by their expected run order for GBRMPA (MPA) and Allen Coral Atlas (ACA),
+and are written to be as stand-alone as possible.
-possible.
 It should be possible to run one script, so long as other scripts earlier in the
 indicated order have been run previously.
 e.g., Script 3 could be run after script 1 and 2, so long as 1 and 2 were run at some point
 previously.

+- `1*_.jl` : Separate data into regions to reduce computational requirements.
+Ensure consistent
+formats and Coordinate Reference Systems for datasets within MPA and ACA analyses.
+- `2*_.jl` : Filter raster data into cells that meet selected criteria and calculate the
+proportion of suitability in the hectare surrounding each cell.
+- `3*_.jl` : Count the number of cells that have a surrounding suitability >= 0.95.

 ## Manual steps